emsig/easygo-training-em/README.rst

 |

-In the following three hours we are going to design a controlled-source electromagnetic survey suitable to monitor a near-surface geothermal project.
+In the following three hours, we are going to design a controlled-source electromagnetic survey suitable to monitor a near-surface geothermal project.

 We will use **empymod** and **emg3d** to model electromagnetic data in the diffusive regime.